Who are Business Associates?

 - Describe process of destruction or return of PHI

 Business Associate Agreements consist of information regarding the permissible and impermissible uses of PHI between two HIPAA-beholden organizations.
 The contract should require that the business associate must implement appropriate administrative, technical, and physical safeguards according to the Security Rule to ensure the confidentiality, integrity, and availability of ePHI.
-The contracts can also be formatted to detail the relationships between a CE and a BA, as well as relationships between two BAs.
+The contracts can also be formatted to detail the relationships between a covered entity and a business associate, as well as relationships between two business associates.

 A business associate should also be made aware of the consequences of failing to comply with the requirements of HIPAA.
 Business associates can be fined directly by regulators for HIPAA violations.